glFusion/birthdays/README.md

 This plugin doesn't do much other than let members view/enter/maintain their own birthdates.
 It was originally written for Geeklog as an exercise in learning to write plugins.

+Site members can edit their birthday from the main page (/birthdays/index.php) or from the `About You` tab under Account Settings.

 ## Installation
 Use the glFusion automated installation.